Integrative-Transcriptomics/OmicsTIDE/TUTORIAL.md

 OmicsTIDE uses abundance data as one of its input options.
 The user should have already adapted the data by adapting the raw data e.g. using quantile-normalization or log2-transformation.

-**NOTE: If the adapted abundance data is directly loaded to OmicsTIDE for trend comparison it might be beneficial NOT to remove low-variant genes before loading the abundance data, since the variance filtering of genes can be interactively done in the program.**
+**NOTE: If the adapted abundance data is directly loaded to OmicsTIDE for the calculation of trend comparison (see input option1) it might be beneficial NOT to remove low-variant genes before loading the abundance data, since the variance filtering of genes can be interactively done in the program.**

-**NOTE: If the adapted abundance data is directly loaded to OmicsTIDE for trend comparison it should NOT be z-score-normalized, since this specific normalization is part the data modification in the program.**
+**NOTE: If the adapted abundance data is directly loaded to OmicsTIDE for trend comparison (see input option1) it should NOT be z-score-normalized, since this specific normalization is part the data modification in the program.**